sjara/jaratest/manuel/README.md

 -  plotting_with_time_axis_2.py: this code shows how a plot about pupil dilation vs time should look like in a pupil dilation study with rodents.
 -  testingScripts.py: this code has nothing important.
 Its intended use is to try and play with commands related to plot creation, data slicing, indexing, or any other strategy to obtain desired results.
 -  test_plot_with_axis.py: this code contains a draft to play with plots creation, axis sharing, etc. Nothing important is contained in here.
+-  - pupil_change_onsetStimulus.py: Code that shows how to obtain the onset values for a stimulus.